apache/cordova-docs/docs/en/edge/cordova/globalization/globalization.dateToString.md

 Returns a date formatted as a string according to the client's locale and timezone.

-    navigator.globalization.dateToString(date, successCB, errorCB, options);
+    navigator.globalization.dateToString(date, successCallback, errorCallback, options);

 Description
 -----------

-It returns the formatted date string to the successCB callback with a properties object as a parameter.
-That object should have a `value` property with a `String` value.
+Returns the formatted date `String` via a `value` property accessible from the object passed as a parameter to the `successCallback`.

 The inbound `date` parameter should be of type `Date`.

-If there is an error formatting the date, then the `errorCB` callback is invoked with a `GlobalizationError` object as a parameter.
-The expected code for this error is `GlobalizationError.FORMATTING\_ERROR`.
+If there is an error formatting the date, then the `errorCallback` executes with a `GlobalizationError` object as a parameter.
+The error's expected code is `GlobalizationError.FORMATTING\_ERROR`.

-The `options.formatLength` can be 'short', 'medium', 'long', or 'full'.
+The `options` parameter is optional, and its default values are:

-The `options.selector` can be 'date', 'time' or 'date and time'.
+    {formatLength:'short', selector:'date and time'}

-The default options are `{formatLength:'short', selector:'date and time'}`.
+The `options.formatLength` can be `short`, `medium`, `long`, or `full`.
-The `options` parameter is optional.
+The `options.selector` can be `date`, `time` or `date and time`.

 Supported Platforms
 -------------------